-The final step is the git push (forced).
+The final step is git push (forced).
 This command uploads local repository content to a remote repository.
-See the code below to run the git push.
+See the code below to run it:

 git push origin HEAD -f

 The git fetch command downloads commits, files, and refs from a remote repository into the local repository.
-Git fetch updates your remote-tracking branches.
+It updates your remote-tracking branches.

-Git fetch allows you to see the progress of the central history, not forcing you to merge the changes into your repository.
+The git fetch command allows you to see the progress of the central history, not forcing you to merge the changes into your repository.
 It does not affect your local work process.

-Do not confuse the fetch command with the "pull" as here it will merge the changes with your branch.
+Do not confuse fetching with the pulling as here it will merge the changes with your branch.

 The git pull command is used to fetch and download content from a remote repository and update the local repository to match that content.

-Git push is the opposite of git fetch, as fetching imports commits to local branches, pushing exports them to remote branches.
+The git push command is the opposite of git fetch, as fetching imports commits to local branches, pushing exports them to remote branches.
 Use -f to force the push.

 The difference between git force push and usual push is that you only force a push when you need to replace the remote history by your local history.